 Meeting consumers at the moments when they need something is important.
 What’s even more important is how you meet them.
 Consumers want to find answers to their questions effortlessly and if you don’t provide a useful and relevant brand message, they’re likely to move on.
 Furthermore, 61% of mobile users prefer buying from sites and apps that customize information according to their preferences and location.

 Speed matters.
-SEO stats for 2018 showed that mobile sites that load in more than five seconds have 70% shorter viewing sessions that their faster counterparts.
+Mobile marketing stats showed that mobile sites that load in more than five seconds have 70% shorter viewing sessions that their faster counterparts.
 Furthermore, Google’s research confirmed that even a one second delay can impact conversions by up to 20%.

 If the user is not able to browse and read the content effortlessly on their mobile device, they are likely to abandon the page.
 Not only you won’t manage to convert that visitor into a customer, but they won’t recommend your site to their peers.